Introduction to the Umbrella Accountants LLP Privacy Notice

 Who are we

-Umbrella Accountants LLP provides accountancy and insolvency services (debt advice and administering formal insolvency procedures) to contractors, freelancers companies and individuals.
+Umbrella Accountants LLP provides accountancy services to contractors, freelancers companies and individuals.
+We also administer formal insolvency services for individuals and companies.

 What is personal data